 This course addresses the history, theories, evidence base, models, and skills related to effective consultation and supervision.
 By the end of this course, students should be able to describe their own orientation and styles of consultation and supervision.
 They will also learn to advocate for their own needs in supervision and use this resource most effectively.
 Techniques and procedures associated with effective consultation with teachers, school administrators, and parents are reviewed.
 Skills related to effective and helpful supervision are also addressed.

-For clinical students, I currently offer a supplementary general practicum experience designed to provide students with the opportunity to work with children and families.
-This practicum experience is expected to continue over two terms.
-Each student would see one to two identified child clients for therapy and/or help facilitate a cognitive-behavioural anxiety group for children and their parents.
+I supervise both clinical and school psychology students in practicum placements.
+For school psychology students, I act as a “supervising psychologist” or additional level of supervision available in addition to the “co-operating psychologist” who more directly supports practicum students in their school placements.
+For these students, I help with planning about practica, mid-term and end of year evaluations, and also take a large role in helping students develop their report-writing skills.
+Monthly group supervision is provided, in addition to individual supervision as needed.
+For clinical students, I typically provide a general practicum experience designed to provide students with the opportunity to work with children and families.
+This practicum experience often continues over two terms.
+Each student sees 2-4 identified child clients for therapy and 1-3 for assessment.
 Concerns bringing children to therapy include aggression, anxiety, emotional dysregulation, family conflict, developmental delays, and/or eating or sleeping problems.
 In general, an attachment-focused perspective is employed in conceptualizing difficulties in families and co-operative work with families is emphasized over individual work with children in order to support these bonds.
 At times, child-centred play therapy, parental guidance, and cognitive-behavioural therapy will be used in addition to attachment-focused therapies (e.g., Watch, Wait, and Wonder).
-Supervision varies based on the need of the student, but would typically be comprised of 1 hour of group supervision weekly, along with two other students.
-Individual supervision will be provided as needed.
+Supervision varies based on the need of the student, but would typically be comprised of 1 hour of group supervision weekly and 1 hour of individual supervision.
 Supervision will initially be comprised of readings and discussion to orient students to work with children.
 As the practicum proceeds, the focus will move to case discussions centred on student’s questions and concerns.
 Some live supervision (observation through the one-way mirror) will be provided, especially at the start of the practicum.
-At times, clinical students may also conduct psychological assessments of children under my supervision.